mapprotocol/atlas/docs/relayer/Relayer-API.md

 ### GetAccountInfo

-query your account is registered or not, is elected for relayer or not
+query your account is registered or not, is elected for relayer or not in specified epoch on the basis of block number

 ### request parameters